ConceptaNjolima/MyTNTResources/Week 1/[ENG1.2] Intro to Git.md

 # Intro to Git

-This lesson introduces the fundamentals of the Git workflow and tools.
+This lesson introduces the fundamentals of the Git workflow and local tools.

 *Open questions in lesson:*

 * *Include backtracking and undoing?*
 * *Add command line instructions*
 * *Have students work in their own private repos or from the room repo?*